 Scientists also prepare a “Salmon Forecast” for Alaska salmon stocks and fisheries.
 The report reviews the previous season and provides forecasts and harvest projections for the upcoming season.

-In Alaska, sockeye salmon stocks are generally healthy, and none are listed under the Endangered Species Act (ESA).
+As of 2012 there were hundreds of stocks of sockeye salmon in Alaska, and population trends are diverse.
+Some stocks are in decline, while others are steady or increasing.
+However, none are listed under the Endangered Species Act (ESA).
 Of seven different groups of sockeye salmon identified in the Pacific Northwest, one is listed as endangered and one is listed as threatened under the ESA.

 Changes in ocean and climatic conditions, habitat loss from the construction of dams and urban development, and degraded water quality from agricultural and logging practices are just a few of the factors that have taken a toll on wild salmon populations, especially on the West Coast.
 Various conservation efforts have been undertaken to restore these salmon populations, including captive-rearing in hatcheries, removal and modification of dams that obstruct salmon migration, restoration of degraded habitat, acquisition of key habitat, and improvements to water quality and instream flow.
 In 2000, Congress established the Pacific Coastal Salmon Recovery Fund to support the restoration of salmon species.
-The funding is approved by Congress annually and distributed by NOAA Fisheries to states and tribes, who use the money to carry out various projects to rebuild threatened and endangered salmon and protect currently healthy populations.
+The funding is approved by Congress annually and distributed by NOAA Fisheries to states and tribes, who use the money to carry out various projects to protect salmon populations as well as rebuild threatened and endangered populations.

 Harvesting Sockeye Salmon